aflemm/curlbook-website/content/_index.md

 {{< /box-content >}}

 ![](/images/scoreboard-story.png)
 Scoreboard story line plots show the flow of scoreboard control through a game.
-Instantly see the ends that got you into trouble, for quick focusing on real problems.
+Instantly see the ends that got you into trouble to quickly focus on real problems.

 ![](/images/player-performance.png)
 Performance timeline bar charts highlight misses, and make trends obvious at a glance.
 No more digging through shot scores to uncover meaning.
 It's seriously the best way to review a curling game.